AmigaGPU/fat-agnus/alain_ssd_nvme.md

 Alright, you just got that fast **NVMe SSD**, or even a couple… You hope this drive, the _size of a pack of chewing gum_, will feed your need for speed.
 So, you install it in your system… and notice that your system is noticably more responsive; but there’s something that makes you feel as though you might have missed something.
-What is it?
+What is it???

 Well, for starters, most likely, the one thing most people tend to overlook, is the _filesystem_ they choose to format their new NVMe SSD with.
 Two of the most popular filesystems on Linux are “The Fourth Extended Filesystem” or as it is also known: “ext4”, and XFS, which is a 64-bit journaling file system created by Silicon Graphics, Inc